 9 Things You Can Say To People Who Tell You They Could Never Do Military Spouse Life

-I am sure you have heard it before, when you are telling a friend that your husband has to deploy for six months.
+I am sure you have heard it before, when you are telling a friend that your spouse has to deploy for six months.
 They look at you and say, “I could never do it.”
 And you just want to roll your eyes a bit because even though you understand what they are saying, you also sometimes feel like you couldn’t do it either.
 And that you only “do it” because you love your spouse and they happen to serve their country by serving in the military.

 You know that they are probably not trying to be mean by saying this, but sometimes that phrase is hard to hear.
 As military spouses, we do what we have to do, even if we don’t like what is happening.
 Most military spouses wouldn’t say they love deployments but we work hard to find ways to cope through them.